OSInside/kiwi/doc/source/workflow.rst

 The following list provides information about the hook names, timing of the execution, and the applicable boot image.

+``handleMachineID``
+  This hook is called as part of the pre-init phase when the system root mountpoint has already been moved and is ready to hand over the control to the init system.
+It's purpose is to setup the machine id as used by systemd and dbus.
+Under normal conditions it is preferred to write a systemd firstboot service script to setup the machine id.
+However depending on the distribution such a service might not exist and in this case the machine id setup can be done from within that kiwi hook script.

 ``handleSplash``
   This hook is called prior to any dialog/exception message or progress dialog.
   The hook can be used to customize the behavior of the splash screen.
 KIWI